Nineteenth Sunday in Ordinary Time (Year A)

 This is a sad truth that needs to be corrected.
 “If we but understood the gift of the Holy Mass we would die instantly out of love,” said St. John Vianney.
 Do you understand the Mass?

 Murmuring about Jesus’ teaching on the Eucharist does not necessarily have to be only something we say out loud.
 We “murmur” about Jesus interiorly when we fail to understand, accept and enter into this glorious gift.
 Murmuring is the same as lacking a complete conviction and embrace of this gift.
 Perhaps we do not murmur externally with our words, but we may find we murmur interiorly in the sense that we lack interest in this Precious Gift.

 Reflect, today, upon whether or not your heart is fully engaged with the Holy Eucharist.
 When you think about going to Mass are you overwhelmed with joy and a deep spiritual longing?
 Or do you look at it as an obligation you need to fulfill?
 If it is more of an obligation you need to fulfill, then you may have more of an interior “murmuring” than you realize.

-Lord, help me to see You in the Holy Mass.
+My Lord, the Living Bread from Heaven, help me to see You in the Holy Mass.
 Help me to long for You in the Most Holy Eucharist.
 May I never lack proper faith and devotion.
 May I always be filled with a deep love for You present in this Sacred Gift!
 Jesus, I trust in You.

 The “Little Flock”